Skip to main content

 Benković Castle, locally known as Kaštel Benković, lies in the town of Benkovac, in the county of Zadar in Croatia.

-In 1409, Dalmatia was split up when one part was sold to the Republic of Venice, while the other part belonged to the Croatian-Hungarian Kingdom.
-The Croatian area of Benkovac then became a border region and local Croatian nobility erected multiple fortifications to defend their lands against the Venetians.
+In 1409, Dalmatia was divided when one part was sold to the Republic of Venice, while the other belonged to the Croatian-Hungarian Kingdom.
+The Croatian region of Benkovac then became a border area, and local Croatian nobility built several fortifications to defend their lands against the Venetians.

-Benković Castle was one of those fortifications built during the 15th century.
-It was founded, in the 2nd half of that century, probably by Ivan Benković.
-His castle consisted of a tall square keep, connected to a square bailey.
+Benković Castle was one of these fortifications constructed during the 15th century.
+It was established in the latter half of that century, probably by Ivan Benković.
+His castle included a tall square keep connected to a square bailey.

-The castle was taken by the Ottomans in 1527.
-They then strengthened the castle by adding 2 round towers to the south and west corners of the bailey.
-In 1650 the castle was set on fire during a siege by Karlo de Begna, a Venetian noble from Zadar.
-The Turks were finally expelled in 1683 and the castle became a Venetian property.
-Venetian rule lasted until 1797.
+The castle was captured by the Ottomans in 1527.
+They strengthened it by adding two round towers to the south and west corners of the bailey.
+In 1650, the castle was set on fire during a siege by Karlo de Begna, a Venetian noble from Zadar.
+The Turks were finally expelled in 1683, and the castle became Venetian property.
+Venetian administration lasted until 1797.

-In the 19th century, Benković Castle lost its military importance and became a private residential complex, a function it kept up until the mid-20th century.
-By then, the castle had fallen into a dilapidated state.
-During the 1970s it was restored.
-It now houses a regional history museum.
-The interior of the keep however has lost its historical appearance.
+In the 19th century, Benković Castle lost its military role and became a private residence, which it remained until the mid-20th century.
+By that time, the castle had fallen into disrepair.
+During the 1970s, it was restored and now houses a regional history museum.
+However, the interior of the keep has lost its historical appearance.

-Benković Castle can be visited for a small fee.
-A nice compact castle with an interesting museum.
+Visitors can tour Benković Castle for a small fee.
+It is a charming, compact castle with an interesting museum.

 Gallery